emissary-ingress/emissary/user-guide/install.md

 * Note: If you want to use automatic TLS during this section, your host must be an FQDN.
 Otherwise, you will see an error message indicating that your host does not qualify for the ACME Certificate.
 You can continue without TLS configuration.

-3. To the right of the “Host” field, enter an existing namespace for the host.
+3. Below the “Host” field, enter an existing namespace for the host.
 We recommend that it matches the namespace of your Kubeconfig context, or leaving it set to “Default.”
+4. If your host is an FQDN, check the box to Use ACME to manage TLS, which provides automatic HTTPS.
+If you want to use your own TLS certificate, leave the box unchecked and follow later insrtuctions.
 4. Read and check the box to agree to the Terms of Service.
 5. Enter your email address to receive your TLS certificate.